If you’ve been asking yourself “what’s wrong with me?” — hold on a minute.

 Identify a “calm-down” technique.
-This can be anything that gives you some space from the overwhelming thoughts: a walk, a shower, free-writing whatever comes to mind, or venting to a friend.
+This can be anything that gives you some space from the overwhelming thoughts: a walk, a shower, listening to calming music, free-writing whatever comes to mind, or venting to a friend.

 Have a plan to institute your chosen technique.
 Decide when you’ll engage in your calm-down activity: “Once I’m feeling x, I’ll do y.”
 Catch yourself when you need to calm down, and practice your calming technique consistently.

 Keep your calm-down technique in your back pocket.
 Write a reminder on your hand.
 Or set your phone to tell you to check in with yourself.
 Part of the difficulty in keeping calm is just remembering you have tools to feel better!